owncloud/docs-client-ios-app/README.md

-# Client - Desktop Documentation
+# Client - IOS Documentation

 ## Building the Docs

-The Desktop Client documentation is not built independently.
+The IOS Client documentation is not built independently.
 Instead, it is built together with the [server documentation](https://github.com/owncloud/docs/).
-However, you can build a local copy of the desktop client documentation to preview changes you are making.
+However, you can build a local copy of the IOS client documentation to preview changes you are making.

 Whenever a Pull Request of this repo gets merged, it automatically triggers a full docs build.